Helen O'Neill (journalist): Publications

 Her first book, Life Without Limits, is a biography of David Pescud, a dyslexic who pioneered Sailors with Disabilities.

 O'Neill is best known as author of Florence Broadhurst: Her Secret and Extraordinary Lives, which details the life and art of the famous wallpaper and fabric designer Florence Broadhurst, whose death remains a mystery.
-The book was shortlisted for a Walkley Award in 2006.
+The book was longlisted for a Walkley Award in 2006.

 The Australian department store David Jones commissioned O'Neill to write David Jones – 175 Years, whose publication in 2013 celebrated the retailer's 175th anniversary.

 A Singular Vision: Harry Seidler, her biography of architect Harry Seidler appeared in 2014.
 It was short-listed that same year for the Australian Book Design Awards, and, in 2015, for the Australian National Biography Awards.

 O'Neill's most recent publication Daffodil – Biography of a Flower appeared in 2017.